The Common Language of Clay

 Potters for Peace

-In 2010 I began working with the international NGO Potters for Peace (Ceramistas por la Paz) as the Nicaraguan Program Director until 2020.
+I applied my knowledge of clay from the ceramic water filter factory to my role with the international NGO Potters for Peace (Ceramistas por la Paz) as the Nicaraguan Program Director for 10 years.
 I enjoyed planning and implementing projects with local communities of artisans throughout the Pacific Coast of Nicaragua.
 Assistance often was given in the form of workshops introducing new technology such as an extruder, consultations to offer technical support with clay processing, access to local source colorants in lieu of glazes, or issues in firing, and building and maintaining equipment such as kick wheels, kilns, and studio space.
 Each January I would lead a travel brigade of 10-15 international potters to engage in a cultural and artistic exchange by visiting and working with each of our communities of artisans.
 Throughout the year I would lead work brigades of 5-10 international potters volunteering to perform more targeted projects such as building a kiln in a specific community.
 In addition to supporting local artisans, I continue to provide virtual technical support to ceramic water filter factories throughout the developing world.

 IMG_3376.JPG